erabhishekdwevedi/data-table-example/datatable-from-json-response.md

-# Datatable with JSON response
+# Datatable From JSON response via AJAX Request
 * I am using ( https://jsonplaceholder.typicode.com/posts ) for sample JSON . _Thanks For Making this JSON Place Holder_
 * Just define the table headers and column in Data Table Requests.